mdn/content/files/en-us/web/html/attributes/rel/index.md

 - {{htmlattrdef("manifest")}}
   - : [Web app manifest](/en-US/docs/Web/Manifest).
 Requires the use of the CORS protocol for cross-origin fetching.
 - {{htmlattrdef("modulepreload")}}
   - : Useful for improved performance, and relevant to the {{htmlelement('link')}} anywhere in the document, setting `rel="modulepreload"` tells the browser to preemptively fetch the script (and dependencies) and store it in the document's module map for later evaluation. `modulepreload` links can ensure network fetching is done with the module ready (but not evaluated) in the module map before it is necessarily needed.
-See also [link types: `modulepreload`](/en-US/docs/Web/HTML/Link_types/modulepreload).
+See also [`modulepreload`](/en-US/docs/Web/HTML/Attributes/rel/modulepreload).
 - {{htmlattrdef("next")}}
   - : Relevant to {{htmlelement('form')}}, {{htmlelement('link')}}, {{htmlelement('a')}}, and {{htmlelement('area')}}, the `next` values indicates that the current document is a part of a series, and that the next document in the series is the referenced document.
 When included in a `<link>`, browsers may assume that document will be fetched next, and treat it as a resource hint.
 - {{htmlattrdef("nofollow")}}